masalamind/password_locker/README.md

 ## Setup Instructions
 - Execute MAIN to run the application
-- when prompted with PRESS 'y' TO PROCEED OR TYPE 'quit' TO EXIT APPLICATION: only type quit after you're done using the application
+- When prompted with PRESS 'y' TO PROCEED OR TYPE 'quit' TO EXIT APPLICATION: only type quit after you're done using the application.
+- Entering 'y' after above prompt takes you to the main menu
 - You have to sign in to see the functionality
 - Main functionality found at > 2.
 Sign into your Mwandani Account
 - Register app(s) credentials before using other functionality: initially there are no credentials